sushant1212/Deep-Learning-Notes/DL/hyperparameter_tuning.md

 <br>
 Batch Gradient Descent: Takes too long per iteration.
 <br>
-Stochastic Gradient Descent: We loose vectorisation for the number of examples.
+Stochastic Gradient Descent: We lose the advantage provided by vectorization for the number of examples.
 <br>
-Mini-Batch Gradient Descent: Quicker updates and we do not loose vectorisation.
+Mini-Batch Gradient Descent: Quicker updates and we do not lose vectorization.
 </p>
 <p>
-Usually we keep min-bbatch size as powers of 2.
+Usually we keep min-batch size as powers of 2, since the advanced libraries like tensorflow and pytorch provide better performance.
 </p>

 ### Exponentially Weighted Averages